CaloFlow II: Even Faster and Still Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

 Finally, we come to the main {\it raison d'\^etre} for the student IAF: realizing the factor of $d\sim 500$ gain in sampling speed compared to the MAF.
 We summarize training and generation times of \cfvI, \cfvII, \cg, and \geant\ in table~\ref{tab:timing}.
 Timings are evaluated on our \textsc{Titan V} GPU, except for the \geant\ runtime, which is taken from~\cite{Paganini:2017dwg}.
 The training of the student is understood as being in addition to training the teacher.
 The difference in generation times for different batch sizes in \cg\ is due to {\tt Keras-TensorFlow} constructing a graph at the beginning of the execution, whereas \cf\ is based on {\tt pytorch} \cite{NEURIPS2019_9015} and does the batching only with a {\tt Python} {\tt for}-loop with no additional speed-ups.
 We see that with the largest batch sizes, \cfvII\ fully matches the impressive speed of \cg\ (0.08~ms vs.\ 0.07~ms per shower).

-In fig.~\ref{fig:timing}, we show the time needed to generate the samples vs.\ the size of the requested dataset, including the times needed to train the generative models.\footnote{Note that fig.~\ref{fig:timing} and tab.~\ref{tab:timing} do not include the time needed to generate the \geant\ training data for the deep generative models.} Given that many millions (or even billions!) of simulated events are required by the LHC collaborations for their analyses, with each event typically involving hundreds or thousands of showers, this figure demonstrates that the initial computational cost of training the generative models will barely matter when real-world applications are called for.
-It is clear that fast and accurate \geant\ emulation will be an extremely worthwhile endeavor at the LHC.
+In fig.~\ref{fig:timing}, we show the time needed to generate the samples vs.\ the size of the requested dataset, including the times needed to train the generative models (visible by the plateau at low number of generated showers).\footnote{Note that fig.~\ref{fig:timing} and tab.~\ref{tab:timing} do not include the time needed to generate the \geant\ training data for the deep generative models.} Given that many millions (or even billions!) of simulated events are required by the LHC collaborations for their analyses, with each event typically involving hundreds or thousands of showers, this figure demonstrates that the initial computational cost of training the generative models will barely matter when generating samples for actual LHC data analysis.
+It is clear that fast and accurate \geant\ emulation is an extremely worthwhile endeavor at the LHC~\cite{ATLAS:2021pzo}.